Resources

 Are you hoping to expand your understanding and awareness of diverse queer/LGBTQIA+ identities and experiences?
 Check out our Queer/LGBTQIA+ Media Library!
 This is a curated list of articles, books, videos, and other forms of media that discuss different aspects of queer identity and history.

-We are providing this resource list for free as we did not create the resources but rather compiled them.
-However, we put in a lot of labor into gathering these resources, and always appreciate donations to continue supporting SQSH’s work!
+We are providing this resource list for free as we did not create the resources but compiled them.
+However, we put in a lot of work into gathering these resources, and always appreciate donations to continue supporting SQSH’s mission!

 • Black & brown hands drawing a red circle with the text "a red circle" in the middle.
 The background is a light cream